Produce a promotional video to launch Phillips’ latest Avance Juicer.

 Typically with a video of this nature, we would script everything prior to shooting.
 However, since Jason lives, breathes and (of course) drinks the recipes that he would be presenting, a script would have been prohibitive rather than helpful.
 Part of our job is always to assess the individual and make recommendations on which method will work best for them.
 On this occasion, we felt strongly that we would capture the very best result by filming Jason live and off the cuff.

 “We had three recipes to shoot in one day, along with a demonstration of how easy the machine is to clean”.

-We arrived to setup at 8am and once the early morning juice had kicked in, Jason was off and the crew raced to keep up!
+We arrived to setup at 8am and once the early morning juice had kicked in, Jason was off and our videographers raced to keep up!